-Activity Required date Report to Council - revised SIA Architect 2C schematic plan presented for final approval NB.
-Any significant design changes will take addition time and resources and will jeopardise the Council achieving the 31 December 2019 Lotterywest grant approval 25 September 2018 SIA Architect and subcontractors modified 2C detailed design/specification documentation.
-October 2018 1 Surrey Street Development Application submitted in accordance with Council approved 2C schematic design to Town of Bassendean & State Heritage for change of use November 2018 Refer to above comments Planning approval Nb Generally advertising and assessment a 90 day process February 2019 Any delays will result in not achieving required submission date and will impact all the remaining tasks Town of Bassendean to invite tenders for the 1 Surrey Street Restoration works - 3 month process for inviting tender, evaluating submissions and report to Council March 2019 Refer to above comments

-Council to approve the Heritage Builder June 2019 Refer to above comments Heritage Builder appointed July 2019 Refer to above comments Heritage Builder commences works - approximately 32 weeks to complete construction works August 2019 Refer to above comments Town of Bassendean submits 1st claim to Lotterywest extension for payment to the 31 December 2019 October 2019 If any milestone delays occur, this will delay the Town being able to submit the initial Lotterywest claim
+Activity Required date Report to Council - revised SIA Architect 2C R6 25 September 20 schematic plan presented for final approval NB.
+Any significant design changes will take 4.0

+schematic plan presented for final approval

+18

+NB.
+Any significant design changes will take

+addition time, fees/cost and resources to amend

+the schematic plan and detailed drawings/

+specifications and this will jeopardise the Council

+achieving the 31 December 2019 Lotterywest

+grant approval

+SIA Architect and subcontractors modified 2C detailed October 2018

+design/specification documentation.

+)

+accordance with Council approved 20 schematic no

+design to Town of Bassendean & State Heritage for

+change of use

+Planning approval February 2019 Nb.
+Generally, advertising and assessment a 90 day Any delays will result in not

+achieving required ΠΟί

+process submission date and w

+impact all the remainin tasks g

+tasks

+Town of Bassendean to invite tenders for the 1 Surrey March 2019

+Street Restoration works - 3 month process for Refer to above commer nts

+inviting tender, evaluating submissions and report to

+Council

+Council to approve the Heritage Builder June 2019

+Refer to above commer nts

+Heritage Builder appointed July 2019 -4-

+Heritage Builder commences works - approximately August 2019 าเร

+nts

+32 Weeks to complete construction works 110

+Town of Bassendean submits 1st claim to Lotterywest October 2019

+extension for payment to the 31 December 2019 If any milestone delays

+occur, this will delay th Town being able to sub

+the initial Lotterywest cla